 - the ballot paper will be marked with an official stamp.

 - you should take the ballot paper to the voting booth and mark with a "X" the candidate(s) you wish to vote for.

 - fold the ballot paper and deposit it in the ballot box.

 You can enter your postcode to locate your allocated station.

 What if I am unable to get to the polling station on election day?

 If you are unable to go to your polling station on election day, you can apply to vote by post or proxy (a proxy is someone who votes on your behalf).

-For specific information about deadlines for a particular election, please click here.
+There is specific information about deadlines for a particular election.